 Player Profile

-Tom Bailey, a graduate of Lancashire’s Academy and Scholarship programmes, has become a linchpin member of the club's bowling attack in County Championship cricket in particular, highlighted by a couple of impending milestones.
+Tom Bailey, a graduate of Lancashire’s Academy and Scholarship programmes, has become a linchpin member of the club's bowling attack in County Championship cricket in particular, highlighted by a couple of milestones - one achieved in 2024 and the other highly likely in 2025.

-In 2018, Bailey finished as the leading wicket-taker in Division One, despite relegation for the county.
+In 2018, Bailey finished as the leading wicket-taker in Division One.

 His career best haul of 7-37 came during the season-ending Championship win over Hampshire at Liverpool in 2021 when it oh so nearly clinched the Red Rose the title.
-They went top of the table, only for Warwickshire to pip them to the post with a win the following day.
+They went top of the table, only for Warwickshire to pip them with a win the following day.

-In a team full of experienced, high-quality seam bowlers, Bailey’s improvements have seen him become one of the county’s go-to bowlers, one who has also gained England Lions recognition and has by no means given up on a senior Test call.
+In a team full of experienced, high-quality seam bowlers, Bailey’s improvements have seen him become one of the county’s go-to bowlers, one who has also gained England Lions recognition.

 Despite making his first-class debut in the closing stages of 2012, the right-armer was subject to a bit-part role until a late-summer 10-wicket haul in defeat against Middlesex at Lord's in 2017 proved the catalyst for the aforementioned excellence which has followed.